 The definition of a plant-based diet varies.
 Some plant-based diets exclude all animal products, while others get a significant part of their nutrients from vegetables, fruits, cereals, and legumes while occasionally consuming some animal products.

-In short, people that follow plant-based diets may identify as vegans or vegetarians, or they may not identify with either.
+In short, people who follow plant-based diets may identify as vegans or vegetarians, or they may not identify with either.

 This article will focus on the definition of plant-based diets, where all animal-based foods are excluded, to explore what the research shows regarding the possibility of meeting protein needs through plant foods.